Colonoscopy

 Risks of a colonoscopy:

 You may have pain or bleeding after the scope or polyps are removed.
 You may also have a slow heartbeat, decreased blood pressure, or increased sweating.
 Your colon may tear due to the increased pressure from the scope and other instruments.
 This may cause bowel contents to leak out of your colon and into your abdomen.
-If this happens, you will need to have surgery on your colon.
+If this happens, you may need to have surgery on your colon.

 Seek care immediately if: